-• All microbiological water quality monitoring requirements for distribution samples were being met.
+All microbiological water quality monitoring requirements for distribution samples were being met.

-For LMR systems the owner of a drinking-water system and the operating authority for the system shall ensure that, if the system serves 100,000 people or less, at least eight distribution samples, plus one additional distribution sample for every 1,000 people served by the system, are taken every month, with at least one of the samples being taken in each week and tested for Escherichia coli and total coliforms, with at least 25 per cent of the samples required to be taken are tested for general bacteria population expressed as colony counts on a heterotrophic plate count (HPC).
+Section 10-2 of Schedule 10, O.Reg.
+170/03, requires the Owner of a drinking-water system and the operating authority for the system shall ensure that, if the system serves 100,000 people or less, at least eight distribution samples, plus one additional distribution sample for every 1,000 people served by the system, are taken every month, with at least one of the samples being taken in each week and tested for Escherichia coli and total coliforms, with at least 25 per cent of the samples required to be taken are tested for general bacteria population expressed as colony counts on a heterotrophic plate count (HPC).
 This requirement has been met.

-• All microbiological water quality monitoring requirements for treated samples were being met.
+All microbiological water quality monitoring requirements for treated samples were being met.